Julian

 The Downtown Core

-The central portion of downtown contains the Financial District, the Granville Strip entertainment district and the Robson Street – arguably Vancouver’s best shopping district.
+The central portion of downtown contains the Financial District, the Granville Strip entertainment district and Robson Street – arguably Vancouver’s best shopping district.

 Yaletown